AmruthGouda2001/Data-analysis-dashboard/README.md

-#Product & Region wise Trends and insights
+#Product & Region wise Trends and insights.

 The main objective of this project is to:

 Monitor overall sales performance
 Compare region-wise revenue and growth
 Identify top-performing and underperforming regions